 Abstract

-Foraminifer are the most widely available marine organisms.
-Nanno fossils are the most widely used organisms too.
-We use turnover timeseries data for entire Cenozoic for both foraminifer and nanno-fossil (# number of species).
-We found weak/strong connection with Milankovitch cycle.
-The turnover peaks can be aligned with ice age in Miocene which give us evidence for the climate-turnover hypothesis.
+Foraminifer and nannofossils are the most widely available marine organisms.
+We used the origination/speciation and extinction events to count evolutionary turnover to create a turnover timeseries data for entire Cenozoic for both foraminifer and nanno-fossil (# number of species).
+We found weak/strong connection with Milankovitch cycles which have been shown to affect climatic events in a macroscale.
 Obliquity minima and eccentricity minima are linked with ice sheet expansion and cooling.
-Long period astronomical cliate forcing had effects on species turnover in
+The turnover peaks can be aligned with oxy-18 events from Oligocene till Miocene and early Pleistocene which give us evidence for the climate-turnover hypothesis for marine microfossils.

 1. Introduction